mickenordin/nextcloud-db/mariadb/compose/README.md

 +---------------+-------+
 ```

-Then, add/append/modify the relevant line inside the MariaDB configuration file at `conf/my.cnf` to make it persists across restart:
+Then, add/append/modify the relevant line inside the MariaDB configuration file at `conf/my.cnf` to make it persistence across restart:

 ```bash
 cd compose